 If you are a fan of Disney like we are, you will know that Disney movies not only have some great lessons but some very deep lessons to teach kids.
-This Zootopia Lesson Plans are meant to be used as a teacher resource and not to be republished.
+This Zootopia Lesson Plan is meant to be used as a teacher resource and not to be republished.

 Zootopia really teaches biases and stereotypes.
-Including myself it is easy to get these two words confused.
-So here are the simplest of definitions that I can make from the two.
+Including myself, it is easy to get these two words confused.
+So here are the simplest definitions that I can make from the two.

 Zootopia Lesson Plan

 Bias→ Being unfair or inaccurate.